Laos Food Guide

 Khao Lam / ເຂົ້າຫລາມ (Sticky Rice Cooked in Bamboo)

-Khao Lam, or ເຂົ້າຫລາມ, is a sweet sticky rice dessert cooked in bamboo tubes.
-The rice is mixed with coconut milk, sugar, and sometimes beans or other ingredients, then stuffed into bamboo tubes and roasted over a fire.
-The bamboo imparts a subtle smoky flavor to the rice.
-Khao Lam is a popular street food and dessert, often enjoyed during festivals and celebrations.
+Khao Lam, or ເຂົ້າຫລາມ, is a sweet sticky rice dessert cooked inside bamboo tubes.
+The rice is mixed with coconut milk and sugar, sometimes with beans added, packed into the tubes, and roasted over a fire, which leaves a faint smokiness behind.
+You'll see it sold on the street, and it's common at festivals and celebrations.

 Nam Van / ນ້ຳຫວານ (Sweet Soup)